shailenparmar/shailenparmar/README.md

-i design novel interfaces from first principles. low latency, tactile, and direct. i respect the user and their love of fluency.
+i create playgrounds that nurture fluency. responsive, tactile, and hilarious.